-Why better way to end than on a Christmassy note?
+Are you one of the Whisky / Whiskey Beginners looking to get into peated whisky?
 Big Peat is a blend brimming over with peat and has been a huge success every year it has been released.
 It is made up of some of Islay’s biggest names, including Ardbeg, Caol Ila and Bowmore.
 The peat is excellently warming and deep, with those coastal overtones of sea brine and sand coming through.
 Perfect for those wanting to enjoy their first dram with a seasonal theme!

 This expression was matured in first fill ex-Bourbon barrels and was first distilled in 1993.
 Air and kiln dried American oak barrels were also used in order to impart a subtle change in flavours.
 It was released as part of Laphroaig’s 200th Anniversary celebrations and was first sold to members of the Friends of Laphroaig.

 The first fill Bourbon barrels come through with first whiff of the nose.
 There is a gentle sweetness with a cinnamon, vanilla spice in the background.
 This adds a nice depth to the fruity flavours that are apparent in the overtones.
 There are tangy pineapple and citrus fruit flavours that bounce off the more subtle peated tones.